winnipeg-matters/winnipegmatters.org/_tokarz-park.md

 title: The Tokarz Park Project Vision
 ---

-Below is the work-in-progress ideas behind the Tokarz Park Project, a neighborhood redevelopment vision encompassing Templeton Ave and Tokarz Park to create a vibrant, small-town look and feel neighborhood.
+Below are the _work-in-progress ideas_ behind the Tokarz Park Project, a neighborhood redevelopment vision encompassing Templeton Ave and Tokarz Park to create a vibrant, small-town look and feel neighborhood.

+Candidate names:

+* TAPR (taper) - Tokarz Are Park Revitalization
+* Cash CoW
+* TAIP (tape) - Tokarz Area Improvement Project
+* Tokarz Business Improvement Zone (TBIZ)
+* WIP (whip) - Winnipeg Improving Parks
+* The Next Peg
+* Next Peg
+* Tokarz Park Project (TPP)

+Candidate words:

+Park
+Win
+Winnipeg
+Peg
+Tokarz
+Revitalization
+Vitalization
+Business
+Experiment
+Foster, Fostering
+Incubator
+Woods
+Woodland
+Neighborhood
+Experiment
+Zone
+Area
+Greenspace
+Quiet
+Templeton
+Sinclair
+Templeton-Sinclair
+Templeclair
+Sinton
+Sintemple
 # Political Process and Timeline

 The political process for the TPP is unique to the Templeton-Sinclair neighborhood.
 Accounting for the known problems and failings of past projects in Winnipeg that make Winnipeg a more difficult place to live in is why the TPP political process is unique.